-KEENAN'S KIDS September 30, 2018 Protests & Civil Unrest During April 2018, Nicaraguans began to protest the Government’s severe cutback in social security wages.
-Initially, it started with the elderly, but then active working...read more
+During April 2018, Nicaraguans began to protest the Government’s severe cutback in social security wages.
+Initially, it started with the elderly, but then active working families and students joined the protests.read more

 This year we traveled to Nicaragua during the Spring with two very special people.
 One was our niece, Claudia Van Slyke (upper left) and the other, a long time friend and supporter of Keenan’s Kids, Bernadette DeRodes (upper left).read more